Bachelor of Business Administration in Finance Online

 Online undergraduate programs also available:

-Southeastern offers a variety of specialized online program options.
-Check out our other online undergraduate programs.
+Southeastern offers a variety of specialized online BBA program options.
+Also, check out our other online undergraduate programs.

 Per Credit Hour $321*